osamum/textSpeech_exteneion_for_MSEdge/README.md

 This is Text Speech extension for Microsoft Edge.

-The extension does read the selected text in the browser.
+The extension does read the selected text in the browser. select text on the browser and click mouse right button, show the context menu.

 You can add more voice type that use Windows 10 language pack add feature.